Sanchit71/Whether_or_Not/README.md

 # Whether_or_Not
 ## Introduction
 It is a weather forecasting website that retrieves data via the "OpenWeatherMap" API before displaying it.
 The website's background is dynamic, meaning it varies as the location and the type of weather change.
+It also shows the current time and day of the location.

 ## How to Use
 #### 1 - Clone the Repository